 Packing a good book (digital or otherwise) is a must for traveling.

-It’s the perfect travel companion whether you are roaming solo or catch some downtime when with a crew.
+A stack of the best travel books is the perfect companion whether you are roaming solo or catch some downtime when with a crew.

 I wasn’t always a reader, but since I picked it up I’ve pummelled through my fair share…